Our intent: Here at Anson, we develop a Love of Reading, Writing and Communicating.

 Speaking and listening, reading, writing, grammar, punctuation and spelling are all areas we aim to develop to very high standards by providing a rich and stimulating environment with varied resources and use of a range of media: books, pictures, games, discussions, websites, stories, poetry and drama.

-Great emphasis is laid upon the teaching of reading and a variety of teaching methods and approaches are used to encourage and motivate children’s learning, developing skills and fostering a love of books from the earliest days at school.
+Great emphasis is laid upon the teaching of reading and a variety of teaching methods and approaches are used to encourage and motivate children’s learning, developing skills and fostering a love of books from their earliest days at school.
 In our literate classrooms, children become confident in their growing ability to handle books, texts and literature of all kinds.

 The children’s reading ability is assessed in a variety of ways from on-going formative teacher assessment to standardised tests for children in Year 2 to Year 6.
 This helps us to plan the next stage in their reading journey and to ensure that the children leave us as fluent readers by the end of Year 6.
 Children are given a Home/School reading diary and an individual reading book to read at home with parents as part of our Homework policy.
 We encourage our children to read at least five times per week at home.
-School library books are also available for the children from our school library.
+School library books are also available for the children from our extensive, well-stocked school library.
 We also encourage a love of reading by organising book related theme days and other activities and initiatives that reward children for reading.

 Children are encouraged to speak clearly, thoughtfully and confidently.
 Discussion of work, different issues and current events with the teacher and with other children enables each child to assemble their thoughts, to express themselves with clarity and to develop logical debating skills.
 They are also encouraged to speak publicly in a variety of different situations such as school productions and Church services.

 The children are given many opportunities to develop language skills through a multiplicity of writing experiences.
-Common words and spelling in word families are learned, revised and tested regularly.
+Common words and spelling in word families are taught, revised and tested regularly.
 Weekly “spellings” will form part of your child’s homework from Year 1 upwards.